 Bath is a world heritage city renowned for its hot springs, Roman history and Georgian architecture.
-Home of famous mathematicians Adelard (his translations of Arabic texts on mathematics introduced the Hindu-Arabic numeral system to Europe) and Geoff Smith (President of the IMO Board since 2014 and recently re-elected to serve a further four year term).
+Home of the famous mathematician Adelard (his translations of Arabic texts on mathematics introduced the Hindu-Arabic numeral system to Europe).
 Contestants will be based at the University of Bath for the duration.
 The university campus is situated on a hill above Bath, providing stunning views of the city and surrounding countryside.
 Contestants will be well looked after, with the dining room, recreational areas and the exam hall all within walking distance of the accommodation.

 Members of the Jury will initially be located a short hop across the Severn Bridge in Wales.
 Wales is the birthplace of the equals sign.
 First used in a published text in 1557, Robert Recorde coined the use of a matching pair of lines to replace the phrase ‘is equal to’.
 Mathematicians have saved many millions of hours of time in the years that have followed, for which we are all grateful.